Masterfloh/FlutterLogin/CONTRIBUTING.md

 Below are some general rules & guidelines to keep in mind before and while contributing :

 1. Is your Contribution fit for Disitribution?
-Is there Data leaking aynwhere or is there a Security Issue?
-Are the steps one can take to make the feature more redundant?
+Is there Data leaking anywhere or is there perhaps a Security Issue?
+2. Are the steps one can take to make the feature more redundant?
+Redundancy is key when building Web apps!
-2. Is your Contribution relevant?
-Does it increase the overall function of the app?
+3. Is your Contribution relevant?
+Does it increase the overall functionality of the app?

 ## How to Contribute